dtsn/jungleskipper/_members/lauana-teixeira.md

 title: Luana Teixeira

 ---
-We don't know much about Luana Teixeria she has a red Fez and has authored a number of photography books all are on display at the Skipper Canteen in Walt Disney World.
-The books cover trips to Bakersfield, Brazil, Canada, the Congo, Egypt, Florida, Mekong, Mexico, Morocco, the Nile, Norway, Persia, Peru, Scotland and the Tropics<sup>1</sup>.
+We don't know much about Luana Teixeria she has a red Fez and has authored a number of photography books which are on display at the Skipper Canteen in Walt Disney World.
+The books cover trips to Bakersfield, Brazil, Canada, the Congo, Egypt, Florida, Mekong, Mexico, Morocco, the Nile, Norway, Persia, Peru, Scotland and the Tropics.

-<small>1 - <a href="https://societyofexplorersandadventurers.fandom.com/wiki/Luana_Teixeira" target="_blank" rel="nofollow">Luana Teixeria page on Disney Wiki</a></small>